 If you have a concern, we encourage you to first discuss your concerns directly with your tutor or another staff member.
 You may also seek advice from support staff or at the Student Helpdesk.
 If you are unable to resolve your concern, there is a complaints process.

 You will be kept informed of the progress of the investigation into your complaint and you will receive in writing the decision on the outcome.
 If further evidence becomes available or if you think that the Institution has not followed the approved procedures, you are able to appeal the decision.
-Refer to the A1-P9 Appeals Procedures.
+Refer to the Akonga Appeals Policy.

 View our 2022 Complaint Report here

 Do you feel your complaint has not been fully addressed by your provider?
 Apply for a resolution at the Tertiary Education Dispute Resolution.
 This independent service helps learners and providers resolve disputes that are important to you.